Persian pottery: Safavid period

 Numerous types of pieces were produced: goblets, plates, long-necked bottles, spittoons, etc. A common shape is flasks with very small necks and bodies flattened on one side and very rounded on the other.
 Shapes borrowed from Islamic metalwork with decoration largely inspired by Chinese porcelain are characteristic.
 With the closing of the Chinese market in 1659, Persian ceramic soared to new heights, to fulfill European needs.
 The appearance of false marks of Chinese workshops on the backs of some ceramics marked the taste that developed in Europe for far-eastern porcelain, satisfied in large part by Safavid production.
 This new destination led to wider use of Chinese and exotic iconography (elephants) and the introduction of new forms, sometimes astonishing (hookahs, octagonal plates, animal-shaped objects).

 Gombroon ware was an 18th-century type of delicate pierced ware, looking rather like glass, often with inscriptions.

 Contemporary

-One of the main areas in Iran that has a very special way of producing pottery is Kalpuregan.
-Kalpuregan village is located in south east of Iran.
-The only characteristic that distinguishes Kalpuregan from other areas is its indigenous pottery, creation of civilization by Baluchi women artists.
-According to one of the village elders, manufacturing practices dating back to about 4 to 6 thousand years ago still remains intact.
-The only workshop that is still active and persistent to continue working with primitive method is Kalpuregan pottery workshop.

-Throughout the history the art of pottery in Kalpuregan has belonged to women since men had the burden of hunting or farming.
-According to historical evidence, indigenous women are creators of pottery art.
-In this land, delicate tasks are done by women and men only have the responsibility of preparing and firing the clay.

-Another thing that distinguishes pottery of the region from other parts of the country is that women in Kalpuregan do not use pottery wheel to make pottery.
-It is amazing that such a magnificent work is possible only with traditional and innovative methods and the help of rural women's loving cracked hands.
-Potteries in this area learn this art from their mothers or clan women.

-Paintings on pottery are abstract symbols that remained from generation to generation and indicate the artist’s beliefs and spiritual desires of her surroundings.
-Often symbolic paintings are similar to early prehistoric pottery.
-Indigenous artist women in this area believe they should use simple and abstract geometric patterns to paint pottery pieces exactly like their Ancestors.
+Kalpuregan village in south-east Iran maintains a traditional pottery tradition.
+Unusually, the potting is performed by women, though men dig, refine and fire the clay.
+The pottery wheel is not used.
+Painted decoration is abstract symbols and patterns.